-The Dignity At Work Act (DAWA) provides a cause of action for employees who suffer from workplace bullying.
+The Dignity At Work Act (DAWA) provides a cause of action for employees who suffer from workplace bullying, which has a discriminatory impact on women and non-white workers.

 With the legislation, we fight for the most safety for employees of any known proposed legislation and prohibit the most known forms of bullying behavior to create safe work environments.